ljw222/Mitrani-Tutoring/documents/design-journey.md

 [What interactive features will your site have?
 What PHP elements will you include?]

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]
+1)
+  We will have a page where the user can sign in, and view their existing appointments, make new appointments, as well as cancel appointments.
+This page will be userful to existing clients as they will have one central place to keep track of all information regarding tutoring appointments.

+  To implement this page, we will have to implement the login/logout feature, by creating session cookies and a table with user ids and their corresponding hashed passwords.
+To make a new appointment, there will be a form that the user can fill out.
+When the form is submitted, we will check that that specific time is available, and then insert the new appointment information into the database.
+Each appointment will also have a corresponding button where the user can cancel the appointment.
+2)
+  On the reviews/testimonials page, we will have a feature where the user can sort the reviews.
+They will be able to sort by date, rating, and age group.
+This is important for potential clients, as they want to know whether this tutor is reputable.

+  To implement this feature, we will have a drop down menu, where users can sort by specific tags.

 ## Work Distribution